onefoursix/transformer-k8s-ingress-nginx/README.md

   <img src="images/a3.png" width="100%">

 ### Create and Run a Pipeline on Local Spark
-Create and run a pipeline on local Spark (which uses the Spark tarball packaged in the Transformer container):
+Create and run a pipeline on local Spark (which uses the Spark tarball packaged in the Transformer container) using any of the deployed Transformers:

   <img src="images/local-spark.png" width="70%">